ng-easy/platform/libs/builders/src/semantic-release/README.md

 - `dryRun`: defaults to `false`, runs the release process without releasing
 - `force`: defaults to `false`, forces the release in a non CI environment, can be used to make a release locally
-- `mode`: can be either `independent` or `sync`, defaults to `independent`, choose whether you want to make individual versioning or group all under the same version
 - `branches`: branches configuration for workflow release as explained in [`semantic-release` docs](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/workflow-configuration.md#branches-properties), defaults to `["master", "main", "next", { "name": "beta", "prerelease": true }, { "name": "alpha", "prerelease": true }]`
 - `releaseCommitMessage`: defaults to `chore(release): :package: \${project}@\${nextRelease.version} [skip ci]\n\n\${nextRelease.notes}`, the message for the release commit to upgrade the changelog and package version, refer to [`semantic-release/git` options](https://github.com/semantic-release/git#options)
 - `changelog`: defaults to `true`, generates project's changelog